16 Foreclosure Options to Consider Before Doing Anything with Your Bank

 If your house is severely distressed, don’t lose hope, it’s still possible that you can go this route by offering a handyman tenant reduced rent if he completes so many repairs.
 Obviously, this will affect your ability to pay the mortgage, so again, do the math to see if it will work.

-Yes, you can find, screen, meet, and show dozens of potential tenants your house…but I recommend focusing your energy on finding a new place to live and moving out; let the professionals deal with getting your house rented out.
+Yes, you can find, screen, meet, and show dozens of potential tenants your house…but I recommend focusing your energy on finding a new place to live and moving out; let the professionals deal with renting your house out.

 - Partially or completely cover monthly mortgage payments